Glossary term

 Common confusions

-• Union extraction capacity is not the same capacity bucket as Union processing capacity or Union recycling capacity.
+• Mixing Union extraction capacity with processing or recycling capacity.